sgaulding/DotNet6-API-Sample/database/mssql/readme.md

 # .NET 6 API SQL Database

-This folder contains scripts to either use Docker to run SQL Server or execute on an instance of SQL already running
+This folder contains scripts to either use Docker to run SQL Server or execute on an instance of SQL already running.

-The [create-dotnet6-api.sql](./db-scripts/create-dotnet6-api.sql) script is used to initialize the database and insert records.
+Use the [create-dotnet6-api.sql](./db-scripts/create-dotnet6-api.sql) script to initialize the database and insert records.

 ## Docker Usage

-There are [environment variables](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables) that can be used to configure the container and the database that it will present:
+The [environment variables](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables) are used to configure the container and the database that it will present:

+Required setting for the SQL Server Docker image.

 -   `ACCEPT_EULA`: Set the ACCEPT_EULA variable to any value to confirm your acceptance of the End-User Licensing Agreement.
-Required setting for the SQL Server image.
 -   `MSSQL_SA_PASSWORD`: Configure the SA user password.
 -   `MSSQL_PID`: Set the SQL Server edition or product key.
 -   `MSSQL_TCP_PORT`: Configure the TCP port that SQL Server listens on.

-### Docker Commands:
+### Docker Commands

 Build Container